Here's a list of some common questions our customers ask. We hope this helps with your enquiry.

-Our Standard certificates should not be laminated, as this deactivates the security features of the certificate.
+Standard certificates should not be laminated as this deactivates the security features of the certificate.

-Yes, if you were born in NSW you need to apply with us, by completing an
+Yes, if you were born in NSW you need to apply with us by completing an birth certificate application.
+See

 Fillable PDF have issues in some internet browsers.
-Your option is to print a blank application form and fill it out by pen.
-Or, Save the fillable PDF form to your computer or device, Start Adobe Reader and open it there.
-You may need to download Adobe Reader software.
+You can save the fillable PDF form to your computer or device, start Adobe Reader and open it there.
+You may need to download Adobe Reader software

 Due to the high volumes we receive, we’re unable to upgrade individual applications.
-Please re-apply and select Priority processing, and request a refund on your original application.
+Please reapply, select priority processing and request a refund on your original application.

 See information about Registering after 60 days

-Return the Death certificate to us with a letter advising you want the updated version.
-We then issue a new Death certificate with the coroner's findings.
+Return the death certificate to the Registry with a letter advising you want the updated version.
+We then issue a new death certificate with the coroner's findings.

-A Single Status certificate can show that you have not been married in NSW within a specified period of time.
-Apply for a Single Status certificate
+A single status certificate can show that you have not been married in NSW within a specified period of time.
+See

 Yes.
 Marriages entered into overseas are generally recognised as valid in Australia: if the marriage was recognised as valid under the law of the country in which it was entered into, at the time when it was entered into, and providing the marriage would have been recognised as valid under Australian law if the marriage had taken place in Australia.

 Please contact the organisations you wish to change your name with for their requirements.
-See information at apply for a Change of Name
+See Change of name.

 To obtain the divorce papers, contact the